vladovidiulupu/RepData_PeerAssessment1/PA1_template.md

 We can see that the weekdays have a period at noon in which the average number of steps taken is very high, while the number of steps is more evenly distributed in the weekend.
 In the weekend, activities start and end later than in weekdays.

+These results may not be precise because I have used a simple method for replacing NAs that did not take into account this difference of patterns.